 Hitachi not only has contributed advanced technology to Rainforest Connection but also devised a new approach to pushing that technology to its limit.

 “It's difficult to overemphasize the value of the advice we've gotten from Hitachi and the amount of mentorship that we've gotten in building out our cloud architecture,” White says.
 “Over the past two years, Hitachi has helped us rebuild the way we do things in the cloud.
 The ability to run everything within a single cluster has allowed us to scale and react much more quickly and take on new technologies and try new things in much more effective ways.”

-Hitachi Vantara’s deep insight into the cloud, data management and data analysis has built a backbone onto which the collaboration can grow to take previously unattainable actions against carbon emissions and the destructive aspects of climate change.
+Hitachi Vantara’s deep insight into the cloud, data management, data intelligence & analytics has built a backbone onto which the collaboration can grow to take previously unattainable actions against carbon emissions and the destructive aspects of climate change.